 Lecture Description

-The global coffee industry generates over 40 million tonnes of biomass annually through coffee processing.
-This biological material is an underutilized resource full of with potential for sustainable value addition and waste reduction.
-The true wealth of coffee lies beyond the three billion cups consumed daily; by enhancing resource efficiency through a circular economy and regenerative agriculture approach, we can cultivate new products, create jobs, combat climate change, and protect our environment.
+The global coffee industry generates over 40 million tons of biomass annually from coffee processing.
+This biological material is an underutilized resource full of potential.
+There is wealth in coffee beyond the three billion cups consumed daily -- by enhancing resource efficiency through circular economy, we can cultivate new products, create jobs, diversify producers’ income streams, and protect our environment.

-This panel discussion brings the findings to life through a discussion with coffee organizations and companies who aim to integrate circular economy and regenerative agriculture holistically throughout the coffee value chain.
+This panel discussion brings the findings to life through a discussion with coffee organizations who aim to integrate circular economy and regenerative agriculture holistically throughout the coffee value chain.
 How can these practices not only be environmentally sustainable, but also generate shared, equitable economic value for coffee stakeholders?
 What challenges limit the adaptation in practice?
 What is the role of coffee stakeholders in addressing the challenges to promote widespread adoption of these practices?

 Date: Saturday April 26, 2025